Key Takeaways

 Side Effects of Each

-As an FDA-approved drug, tirzepatide’s side effects are well-established.
+Tirzepatide’s side effects are well-established.
 Common ones are:

 - Abdominal pain